 Price-to-Income: The Metric That Actually Matters

-In 2025, the national ratio is hovering around 5.2x.
-In the hottest markets, it's absurd.
-San Jose: 11x.
-Los Angeles: 10x.
-San Francisco: 9x.
-New York: 8x.
-At 10x income, you'd need to save every penny for a decade — no food, no taxes, nothing — just to buy the median home.
+In 2025, the national ratio is around 5x.
+In the hottest markets: San Jose 11x, Los Angeles 10x, San Francisco 9x, New York 8x.
+At 10x income, you would need to save every penny for a decade — no food, no taxes — just to buy the median home.

-But flip that map around.
+Flip the map.
 Cleveland: 3.1x.
 Memphis: 3.3x.
 Indianapolis: 3.5x.
 Birmingham: 3.4x.
 Kansas City: 3.6x.
 These markets are still in the historically normal range.
-Regular people can actually buy homes there.
-And for investors, these are the markets where rental yields are strongest — because the gap between what a home costs to own and what you can charge in rent is widest.
+Regular people can buy homes there.
+For investors, these are where rental yields are strongest — because the gap between what a home costs to own and what you can charge in rent is widest.

 The Interest Rate Wrecking Ball

-This is why existing homeowners are frozen.
-They locked in a 3% rate in 2021 and they're not moving — because selling means buying a new home at 7%.
-The "lock-in effect" has pulled millions of homes off the market.
+Existing homeowners are frozen.
+They locked in 3% in 2021 and selling means buying at 7%.
+The lock-in effect has pulled millions of homes off the market.
 Supply is squeezed.
 Prices stay high even though demand has cooled.

 Low Affordability = High Rental Demand

-The national homeownership rate dropped from 65.8% in 2020 to about 64.2% in 2025.
-Doesn't sound like much — until you multiply it by 130 million households.
-That's roughly 2 million more renter families.
-Two million families who need somewhere to live and are competing for rental units.
+When people cannot buy, they rent.
+The national homeownership rate dropped from 65.8% in 2020 to about 64.2% in 2025 — roughly 2 million more renter families competing for rental units.

-What happens to rents when demand surges and supply is flat?
-They go up.
 National rent growth averaged 5.2% annually from 2021 to 2024.
-In high-demand Sunbelt markets, it was 8-12%.
-As a rental investor, your cash flow improves every year as rents climb while your fixed-rate mortgage stays the same.
+In high-demand Sunbelt markets, 8–12%.
+Your cash flow improves every year as rents climb while your fixed-rate mortgage stays the same.

-The vacancy rate picture confirms this.
-The national rental vacancy rate hit 6.4% in late 2024 — near historic lows.
-In strong investor markets like Indianapolis and Memphis, it's under 5%.
+The vacancy rate picture confirms it.
+National rental vacancy hit 6.4% in late 2024 — near historic lows.
+In strong investor markets like Indianapolis and Memphis, under 5%.
 Low vacancy means consistent income.
-Consistent income means your DSCR (debt service coverage ratio) stays healthy, which makes lenders happy and refinancing easier.
+Consistent income means your DSCR stays healthy, which makes lenders happy and refinancing easier.

 Where Affordability Still Works for Investors

-These aren't sexy markets.
-They don't have ocean views.
-HGTV isn't filming there.
-But they produce reliable cash flow month after month, and the entry price is low enough that you can scale to multiple properties without needing a hedge fund budget.
+These are not sexy markets.
+They do not have ocean views.
+But they produce reliable cash flow month after month, and the entry price is low enough to scale without a hedge fund budget.

-One — pick three markets you're considering and look up the price-to-income ratio.
-Use Census data for median household income and Zillow for median home price.
-Divide price by income.
+One — pick three markets and look up the price-to-income ratio.
+Census data for income, Zillow for home price.
 Under 5x?
 Keep digging.
 Over 7x?
-Move on to a different market.
+Move on.

 Two — run the interest rate sensitivity test.
-Take a property you're considering and calculate the monthly payment at 6%, 7%, and 8%.
-Does it still cash flow at 8%?
-If it only works at today's rate, it's not a deal — it's a gamble.
+Calculate the monthly payment at 6%, 7%, and 8%.
+If it only cash flows at today's rate, it is not a deal — it is a gamble.

 Three — check the local vacancy rate.
-Google "{city} rental vacancy rate" or pull it from Census data.
 Under 7% is solid.
 Under 5% is exceptional.
-Above 10% means supply is outpacing demand — proceed with caution.
+Above 10% means supply is outpacing demand.

-Affordability isn't a crisis for everyone.
-For renters and first-time buyers, yes, it's painful.
-But for investors who understand the relationship between affordability, rental demand, and cash flow?
-It's an opportunity that comes along once every decade.
+Affordability is not a crisis for everyone.
+For investors who understand the relationship between affordability, rental demand, and cash flow, it is an opportunity that comes along once every decade.

 Read definition →The ratio of a loan amount to a property's appraised value, expressed as a percentage — a 75% LTV on a $200,000 property means a $150,000 loan and $50,000 in equity.